A Cartography of Open Collaboration in Open Source AI: Mapping Practices, Motivations, and Governance in 14 Open Large

 \subsubsection{Community recruitment and growth strategies}

 Targeted and open recruitment approaches enable projects to balance expertise needs with inclusive participation.
 The BigScience Workshop employed both strategies, starting with 200-300 targeted invites followed by open invitations that attracted around 1,000 participants.
-I4 explains how they sought to expand their recruitment efforts beyond their personal networks: \textit{``I definitely spent a lot of time trying to look beyond that network for people who might be relevant, and then sending to the extent possible customized [invitations]... also trying to make sure to push in some of the directions that we were missing.
-So, for example, 'okay, so who is going to be interested in South America, who is going to be interested in if you're going to add African languages, who is going to be interested in working on that?'''} They also recognized that \textit{``expertise comes in several forms''} and emphasized that researchers could make both technical and non-technical contributions to the project.
+I4 explains how they sought to expand their recruitment efforts beyond their personal networks: \textit{``I definitely spent a lot of time trying to look beyond that network for people who might be relevant, and then sending to the extent possible customised [invitations]... also trying to make sure to push in some of the directions that we were missing.
+So, for example, 'okay, so who is going to be interested in South America, who is going to be interested in if you're going to add African languages, who is going to be interested in working on that?'''} They also recognised that \textit{``expertise comes in several forms''} and emphasised that researchers could make both technical and non-technical contributions to the project.

 Fostering a welcoming culture is crucial for organic community growth and sustaining community-driven projects.
 Cohere for AI's community spans from \textit{``assistant professors in London to high school students in India,''} maintained through welcoming community norms.
-I5 explains their approach: \textit{``I think one of the main steps is just the creation of this Discord community and also how we are maintaining that community so it is a very friendly open community there is no room really to be judgmental if you do not know something...we really have tried to set this tone and our community members are great at that.''} This culture enables bottom-up initiatives where \textit{``connections form there can lead to research down the road.''}
+I5 explains their approach: \textit{``I think one of the main steps is just the creation of this Discord community and also how we are maintaining that community, so it is a very friendly, open community.
+There is no room really to be judgmental if you do not know something...we really have tried to set this tone and our community members are great at that.''} This culture enables bottom-up initiatives where \textit{``connections form there can lead to research down the road.''}

-When project communities scale, it becomes valuable to hire a full-time community manager who can animate the community.
+As project communities scale, it becomes valuable to hire a full-time community manager to animate the community.
 I16 from Masakhane explains their decision to \textit{``hire a community manager to be in charge of community and mentorship management and communications because previously they were reliant on volunteers, but volunteers move on due to life or job changes, and they want to continue running Masakhane as a community initiative.''}